-There are several good reasons for encouraging the awarding of contracts from the Orange Bowl renovation and Jackson South expansion projects to minority contractors and sub-contractors.
+There are several good reasons for encouraging the awarding of contracts from the Marlins Stadium to minority contractors and sub-contractors.
 First of all, minorities have traditionally faced discrimination in the construction industry, and therefore have had difficulty establishing a strong foothold in the industry.
-But it is the county's duty to ensure that taxpayer dollars are not used in a way that directly or indirectly causes discrimination.
+But it is the County's duty to ensure that taxpayer dollars are not used in a way that directly or indirectly causes discrimination.
 Secondly, minority firms often face additional obstacles due to the fact that most are small businesses.
-Encouraging the participation of small minority contractors on county projects will provide needed opportunities for growth of the minority business sector and increase their contribution to their communities.
+Encouraging the participation of small minority contractors on public projects will provide needed opportunities for growth of the minority business sector and increase their contribution to their communities.
 Thirdly, minority-owned firms tend to hire a higher percentage of minority employees and employees from disadvantaged areas than do non-minority owned firms.
 Thus using minority contractors provides an important source of employment and workforce training for minority and disadvantaged communities.